National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 [ATHENA](https://athena.ohdsi.org/search-terms/terms?query) is an OHDSI tool for exploring OMOP vocabularies and even downloading them; its primary use in N3C is for looking up individual terms.
 More details on using ATHENA to search terms are documented on OHDSI's publicly-viewable GitHub [repository](https://github.com/OHDSI/Athena).
 [ATLAS](https://atlas.ohdsi.org/#/home) is an OHDSI tool to explore concepts and their relationships.
-See section below on concept sets (#ConceptSets) that describes further uses of the ATLAS tool.
+See section below on [concept sets](understanding.md#sec-understanding-sets) that describes further uses of the ATLAS tool.

 The OMOP vocabulary is updated regularly to keep up with the continual evolution of sources.
 Its vocabulary maintenance and improvement is an ongoing activity that requires community participation and support.